MaxiKen/new/standardization_prompt.md

 Instead:

-«Study the verified source material deeply, understand it, verify and supplement it with reliable evidence, reason about the verse independently, and write a substantially expanded original commentary in your own prose while following the quality and structural standard of "new/007.md".»
+Study the verified source material deeply, understand it, verify and supplement it with reliable evidence, reason about each verse independently, and write a substantially expanded original commentary in your own prose while following the quality and structural standard of "new/007.md".

 The source files provide the knowledge.

-"new/007.md" provides the standard.
+"new/007.md" provides the writing and quality standard.

 "translation/{{NNN}}.txt" provides the exact translation.

 Your task is to provide the new original commentary.

-Generate one verse at a time, save each verse as its own file, check it, continue automatically to the next verse, complete the entire chapter in one continuous run, merge the completed verse files, and perform the final audit and statistical comparison.

-Rewrite from knowledge.
-Do not edit from text.
+Generate one verse at a time.

+Save each verse as its own file.

+Check each verse before continuing.

+Complete the entire chapter.

+If the chapter cannot safely be completed in one operation, divide the work into manageable batches without sacrificing any requirement.

+Batching is only a method of managing workload.
+It is never an excuse to skip, weaken, combine, simplify, or sacrifice any mandatory requirement.

+After all verses are complete:

+merge → audit → statistically analyze → compare → report completion.

 Start immediately.

-YOU'RE TO FOLLOW THIS INSTRUCTION STRICTLY.
-DON'T GENERATE IF YOU CANT.
-YOU ARE ALLOWED TO TAKE HOURS TO GENERATE.
-IF THE CONTENT SEEM TO LONG OR TIME TAKING FOR YOU, DON'T SHORTEN OR STOP STOP OBEYING THE INSTRUCTION, YOU'RE TO GENERATE UNTIL YOU'RE GENERATION CRASHES OR STOP ITSELF, I WILL KNOW HOW TO CONTINUE FROM THERE.
-IT SHOULDN'T BE YOU PAUSING, STOPPING, SHORTENING CONTENT EXPECTED OR NOT OBEYING RULES.
-I PROHIBIT IT.
-FOLLOW THIS INSTRUCTION STRICTLY.